nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
+- In demo, gnbcu logs strangely end with ">> UlRrcMessageTransfer".
+Where's the uplink message?
+- In demo, gnbcu logs saying UlRrcMessageTransfer should include (nas)
+- In demo, inconsistent debug log "Got Downlink Nas Transport - send RRC to UE via DU"
+- In demo, inconsistent debug log "InitialUeMessage >"
+- In demo, downgrade log Accepted connection from Some(127.0.0.1:60313), since we already have an INFO log for that
+- In demo, consider merging 'Accepted SCTP connection from 127.0.0.1:60313' and 'NGAP TNLA 3 established' into single INFO log
+- In demo, gnbdu-sim has inconsistent message logging
+- At end of demo, gnbcu panicked on Ctrl-C with 'not yet implemented'.
+AMF was Ctrl-C'd first.
+- Three lines for each log sucks
 - Code review (incl commented out code and TODOs)
+- Remove the weird TNLA 3, TNLA 53 IDs
 - Intermittent behavior in free5GC demo
 - Write up reliable demo instructions starting with download of free5GC
+- Add quickstart instructions and notes on current status to top readme
 - Redo roadmap
 - Get approval to publish

 ## MAYBE
+- Fix clippy
 - If we lose the connection or a long time passes, stop waiting for a response
 - Handle registration reject (e.g. test free5GC with UDM not running)
 - Requests should be processed in parallel in separate tasks.